• Skip to main content

 A Day Trip to Trogir

 Trogir is both a Unesco World Heritage Site and an easy day trip from Split.
-We came here a week ago on a Sunday.
+We came here on a Sunday in April.
 A Sunday in April?
 We’d been warned that April is ‘off-season’ and that Sunday is “God’s Day” (we’ve learned that Croatians are a lot more devout than we ever expected).
 Still, this ended up being a fun excursion and we had almost the whole town to ourselves.
 I also got an unexpected adrenaline rush when I almost fell from the tower (I’ll describe that a bit lower along with a warning about the bell tower).

 Trogir’s history goes back to 3BC when Greek colonists founded a town here named Tragurion (translated as ‘Island of Goats’).
 It later expanded and flourished during the Roman period, fell under Hungarian rule in the 12th Century, and became part of the Venetian empire in the 1400’s.
 Much of the buildings that you see today in Trogir were built between the 13th and 15th centuries.